NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP4/How-does-it-work.page.md

 - The Service ID is used to query the BaRS Endpoint Catalogue to identify the receiving CAS system's endpoint details.
 - The 999-AST will send the Validation Request to the CAS, which includes information required by a CAS Clinician to continue the patent's clinical care.
 This will also include the JourneyID created at the patient's first contact.
 - The CAS system will acknowledge the Validation Request on receipt.
 - On receipt of the Acknowledgment (synchronous response), the 999 AST CAD may move the case to a 'pending' stack.
-If the case exceeds the validation breach time before a validation response is received, a fail-safe process should be implemented to ensure that an ambulance is dispatched according to the original triage outcome.
+If the case exceeds the validation breach time before a validation response is received, a fail-safe process should be implemented to ensure that an ambulance is dispatched within the time frame determined by the original triage outcome.
 - If additional or changed information about the case is captured by the 999 AST subsequent to sending the Validation Request, but prior to receiving an Interim or Final Validation Response, they may send a Validation Request Update to ensure that the CAS has the most up to date information.
 - If the 999 AST no longer required the CAS to perform the validation, for example the patient has called back and the 999 AST has decided to dispatch an ambulance, they may send a Cancellation.
 - Prior to the CAS consultation the case will typically be posted to a queue on the CAS system for prioritisation, based on the validation breech time in the referral.
 This is determined locally or nationally from the triage outcome codes.